-NOTE: If you are in a drug management program, you may not be able to change plans.
-Refer to Chapter 5for information about drug management programs.
+NOTE: If you're in a drug management program (DMP), you may not be able to change plans.
+Refer to Chapter 5 of your Member Handbook for information about drug management programs.

 B. How to end your membership in our plan